 I’ve just found a new Italian coffee shop which looks very pleasant.
 ‘Sawasdee ka’.
 ‘Sawasdee kub’.
 ‘Cappuccino and a croissant please’.

 Taew sent me off to the airport with her friend to fetch Nin who had come back from Buri Ram.
 I really must go there before I leave Thailand.
 The region – North East – bordering Cambodia to the south and Laos to the East is home to many ancient Khmer Temple ruins leading down to the historic temples at Angkor.

-Thais are generally peace loving and content to live harmoniously with people from any race.
+Thais are generally peace-loving and content to live harmoniously with people from any race.
 You will see many different skin tones and kinds of faces in Thailand and in this there is a distinct similarity to the Cape Coloured people of the Western Cape region in South Africa where I lived since 1995.
-And I’ve just discovered that Thais are reputedly the most gay friendly people in Asia as Thailand is very liberal in its views on sexuality and has a very large gay population who are not suppressed in any way.
-All things are accepted so there is no prejudices against gays as there might be elsewhere.
+And I’ve just discovered that Thais are reputedly the most gay-friendly people in Asia as Thailand is very liberal in its views on sexuality and has a very large gay population who are not suppressed in any way.
+All things are accepted so there are no prejudices against gays as there might be elsewhere.
 I should add that this is unlikely to encourage me to change my persuasion despite the occasional misgivings I have from time to time about the opposite sex.